This baked pork tenderloin with a mesquite rub is a delicious pork tenderloin recipe that is big on flavor and easy to make.

 - Pepper.

-Once the pork tenderloin is completely seared on all sides, just place it on to a lined baking sheet and it is ready to go on the oven.
+- Bake: Once the pork tenderloin is completely seared on all sides, just place it onto a lined baking sheet and it is ready to go in the 400-degree oven for about 20-25 minutes.

-After it has baked for about 20-25 minutes, remove it from the oven and tent it will aluminum foil to rest.
+- Rest: Once the tenderloin is done cooking, remove it from the pan onto a plate and tent it will aluminum foil to rest.
 I like to let the pork tenderloin rest for about 5 minutes.

-After this, you are ready to slice it into ¼ inch slices and do not forget to pour the juices from the pan over the pork before serving it 🙂
+- Slice: After this, you are ready to slice it into ¼ inch slices, and do not forget to pour the juices from the pan over the pork before serving it 🙂

 The best way to know if pork tenderloin is done is to use an oven thermometer.